GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/how-do-i-remove-my-widget-from-wix.md

-## How do I Remove my Widget from Wix?
+## how do i remove my widget from wix?

 1. Log in to your Wix site Dashboard.